-Dr Jan Hrušák was elected new ESFRI Chair on the 65th ESFRI plenary session.
-He will become the 1st ESFRI Chair coming from Central and Eastern Europe.
-His mandate will begin on 1st January 2019.
+Dr Jan Hrušák from the J. Heyrovsky Institute of Physical Chemistry of the Czech Academy of Sciences was elected new ESFRI Chair on the occasion of 65th ESFRI Plenary session.
+He became the first ESFRI Chair coming from Central and Eastern Europe.
+His mandate began on 1st January 2019.

-Besides the ESFRI Roadmap ESFRI presents the EU Member States and Associated Countries national Roadmaps of Research Infrastructures, which set their national research infrastructures policy-making strategies.
-Expert papers produced by ESFRI are published within the ESFRI Scripta edition.
+Besides ESFRI Roadmap the ESFRI presents the EU Member States´ and Associated Countries´ national roadmaps of research infrastructures, which set their national research infrastructures policy-making strategies.
+Expert papers produced by the ESFRI are published within the ESFRI Scripta edition.